Understanding the Depreciation Deduction & How It Reduces Your Taxes

 • Machinery

-The 100% deduction applies to any qualifying property that was purchased and placed into service after September 27, 2017, and before January 1, 2023.
-After January 1, 2023, the deduction rate began phasing down, decreasing by 20% each year:
+The 100% deduction applies to property placed in service after September 27, 2017, and before January 1, 2023.
+After that, the deduction began to phase down by 20% each year:

 • 2023: 80%